ignatiusmb/mauss.dev/workspace/content/routes/posts/losing-the-questions/+article.md

 an existential inertia. zooming out, in the grand scheme of things, humans don't seem to matter at all. *nothing* we do seems to matter. the earth has been here for billions of years and will remain long after humanity ceases to exist. the world doesn't revolve around any one person. everyone who lives will eventually die.

+> We come from an inconceivable nothingness.
+We stay a while in something which seems equally inconceivable, only to vanish again into the inconceivable nothingness. \
+> — Peter Wessel Zapffe

 so then — why am i alive? what is the meaning of life? why bother doing *anything* at all?

 this feeling bleeds into the present. when the only life i know is the one i'm living, it loses its spark. i grow so accustomed to my lifestyle that i forget there are other ways to live. the somber feeling of adaptation keeps me locked in place — unable to move forward or backward, simply enduring the passage of time.